How It Works

 The Risk Zones

-You respond to challenge differently—sometimes you grow, sometimes you freeze, depending on the pressure.
+You respond to challenge differently, sometimes you grow, sometimes you freeze, depending on the pressure.

-The Risk Zones are based on
+The Risk Zones are built on

 Lev Vygotsky